 The District is a participant in the North Central Ohio Computer Cooperative/Heartland Council of Governments (NCOCC), which is a computer consortium.
 NCOCC is an association of public school districts within the boundaries of Ashland, Crawford, Huron, Marion, Morrow, Richland, Seneca, and Wyandot counties.
-The organization was formed for the purpose of applying modern technology with the aid of computers and other electronic equipment to administrative and instructions functions among member school districts.
-The governing board of NCOCC consists of the superintendent from each member school district.
+The organization was formed for the purpose of applying modern technology with the aid of computers and other electronic equipment to administrative and instructions functions among member school district.
 During fiscal year 2020, the District paid \$200,964 to NCOCC for various services.
 Financial information can be obtained from North Central Ohio Computer Cooperative/Heartland Council of Governments, 1495 West Longview Avenue, Suite 100, Mansfield, Ohio 44906.